 Like all of the accounting policies set out in these illustrative financial statements, the revenue policy needs to be tailored to the particular circumstances of the entity concerned, focussing particularly on the more judgemental aspects of revenue recognition.
 The length of the policy may vary considerably depending on the number and complexity of activities the group is engaged in.
 An accounting policy should be included for each significant source of revenue.
-The information required by NZ IFRS 15.119, 123 to 127 and 129 could be included as part of an overall accounting policy for revenue recognition.
+The information required by NZ IFRS 15.119, 123 to 127 and 129 could be included as part of an overall accounting policy for revenue recognition, which is the approach RDR Layout has adopted in the narrative on the opposite pages.